agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

 The `-f` flag just means your outputting into a file.
 There are other flags that minify or create a source map file, details available via the `$ handlebars -h` command.

 Now back in your main HTML file link the newly created `templates.js` file and download the [runtime file](http://builds.handlebarsjs.com.s3.amazonaws.com/handlebars.runtime-v4.0.5.js).
-Having pre-compiled your templates you no longer need the full Handlebars library.
+Having pre-compiled your templates you no longer need the full Handlebars.js library.

 ```html
     <body>